Using the Database View

-Railway has a built-in Database Management Interface, this allows you to perform common actions on your Database such as viewing and editing the contents of your database services in Railway.
-The interface is available for all database services deployed within a project.
+Baked into the four, one-click database templates that Railway provides, is a Database Management Interface, this allows you to perform common actions on your Database such as viewing and editing the contents of your database services in Railway.

-For MySQL and Postgres, Railway displays the tables contained within a instance by default.
-This is called the Table View.
+For MySQL and Postgres, Railway displays the tables contained within an instance by default; this is called the Table View.